-We’re a little way off the GDPR legislation coming into effect, but there’s no time like the present to start readying your company for its arrival.
+We’re a little way off the GDPR legislation coming into effect.
+However, there’s no time like the present to start readying your company for its arrival.

-According to experts, businesses need to demonstrate ‘privacy by design’, which simply means storing data in a pseudo-anonymised way and building protection directly into processes and policies.
+According to experts, businesses need to demonstrate ‘privacy by design’.
+This simply means storing data in a pseudo-anonymised way and building protection directly into processes and policies.

 Thankfully, the good folk at the Direct Marketing Association have prepared a fantastic series of guides and webinars that teach organisations how to prepare effectively for the GDPR.
 Check them out and start your own preparations today.

 This post is for information purposes and is not legal advice, we advise you speak to your own legal advisors to find out what impact the GDPR will have on your business and what action you need to take.